Our Music

 O What Unbounded Goodness Lord W.C.
 Cocker Piddletown 15 October 1827.
 Edited by A.D.
 Townsend.
 2015.

-One Night As I Lay On My Bed Collected by the Hammonds from Marina Russell, Upwey.
+One Night As I Lay On My Bed Collected by the Hammonds from Marina Russell and George House.
 Arranged by Phil Humphries.
-2017.
+2017 with updated version including an extra verse collected from Bill House by N & M Dow from 2025.

-Old Foster From a number of sources, adapted by Phil Humphries.
+Old Foster John Foster, from a Yorkshire manuscript, arranged by Phil Humphries.
 2018.

-Otford A version of While Shepherds Watched Their Flocks by Night, from the Hardy family MSS, arranged by D.T.
+Otford A version of While Sheperds Watched Their Flocks by Night, from the Hardy and Puddletown manuscripts, arranged by D.T.
 Townsend.
 2019.

 Queen Jane Collected by the Hammonds from Henry Marsh, 1906.
 Queen Jane was collected by Henry and Robert Hammond from a singer called Henry Marsh.
 Henry was living in Dorchester at the time, although he came from Powerstock.
 Usually, The Hammonds usually only note down very brief details about their singers, and it is often just the name of the village or town and the month and year the song was collected.
 In the case of Mr Marsh, they had noted that he was in the Workhouse, and then crossed that information out, and said he was living in SW Villas near the railway station.
 Arranged by Phil Humphries.
 2016.